top of page

 Our Optimized IHC Workflow

-• Antibody optimization – Titration and retrieval buffer testing
+• Antibody Optimization – Comprehensive titration and retrieval buffer testing.

-• Validated controls – Positive and negative controls included for each batch
+• Validated Controls – Positive and negative controls included for every batch to ensure immunohistochemistry service accuracy.

 Step-by-Step IHC Staining Process

-2. Blocking – Reduces non-specific binding of antibodies and endogenous enzyme activity.
+2. Blocking – Reduces non-specific binding and endogenous enzyme activity.

-3. Primary Antibody Incubation – Tissue is incubated with a validated primary antibody specific to the target protein.
+3. Primary Antibody Incubation – Tissue is incubated with a validated antibody specific to the target.

-4. Secondary Detection – HRP- or AP-linked secondary antibodies bind the primary antibody.
+4. Secondary Detection – HRP- or AP-linked secondary antibodies bind the primary target.

-6. Counterstaining and Mounting – Hematoxylin is added for nuclear contrast; slides are then dehydrated and coverslipped.
+6. Counterstaining and Mounting – Slides are dehydrated and coverslipped for permanent storage.

 Applications of IHC Staining

-• Neuroscience – Glial, neuronal, and synaptic markers (e.g., GFAP, NeuN)
+• Neuroscience – Glial and neuronal markers (GFAP, NeuN).

-• Biomarker validation – For preclinical therapeutic studies
+• Biomarker Validation – Supporting preclinical therapeutic studies.

 Why Choose iHisto for IHC Services?

-• Fast turnaround — most IHC projects are completed within 5–7 business days.
+• Fast Turnaround: Most IHC stain service projects are completed within 5–7 business days.

-• Experienced team — extensive background in histopathology and IHC development.
+• Experienced Team: Deep expertise in histopathology and immunohistochemistry service development.

-• Digital pathology support — integrate IHC slides with whole-slide scanning and cloud access.
+• Digital Pathology: Integrated whole-slide scanning and cloud access.

 Supported Sample Types and Species

-• Frozen samples: OCT-embedded blocks or frozen slides
+• Frozen Samples: OCT-embedded blocks or pre-cut frozen slides.

-You may submit your own antibodies or request assistance in sourcing validated antibodies for your target markers.
-We will work with you to ensure dilution, retrieval, and controls are optimized.
+You may submit your own primary antibodies or request our assistance in sourcing validated clones for your specific target markers.
+Our team ensures that every IHC stain service includes optimized dilution, retrieval buffers, and stringent controls.

 How to Get Started